Skip to main content

 Contractor using a laptop on the job site

-Construction job cost accounting tracks every dollar spent on a specific project.
+Construction job cost accounting assigns every dollar spent to a specific project in real time.
+Projul’s job costing features help 5,000+ contractors track expenses as they happen, preventing the profit surprises that kill margins.
 This process captures direct overhead costs like labor and materials plus indirect costs like equipment and overhead.
 The goal is to know exactly what each project costs in real time.

 Traditional accounting methods don’t provide the detail needed for construction projects.
 General ledger accounts show total expenses but don’t break down costs by individual jobs.
 Construction job cost accounting solves this problem by assigning every expense to a specific project.